rubyonjets/jets-docs/_docs/docker/dockerfile.md

 ---
 title: Dockerfile
 category: docker
-order: 2
+order: 1
 ---

 Jets can use Docker to build and deploy your application.
 The jets-remote build process ultimately calls `docker build` for you with added conveniences.
-IE: Auto-detecting the framework and building a managed Dockerfile.
+IE: Auto-detecting the framework, building a managed Dockerfile, auto-tagging the image, and more.
 This page covers the Dockerfile and Docker image customization options.

 1. **Jets Managed Dockerfile**: Jets auto-detects the framework and builds a managed Dockerfile for you.
 Jets manages updates to Dockerfile as Docker evolves.
 IE: You don't have to.
 Jets does this when there is no `Dockerfile` or `Dockerfile.tt` in your project folder.
 2. **Dockerfile.tt Template**: When there's `Dockerfile.tt` template in your project.
 Jets compiles it down to a `Dockerfile` and uses it.